hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 awk -F '[[:blank:],]' '{print NF}' animal_observations_edited.txt
 ```

-This is more complex than anything else we have done so let's break it down.
-First, you might be curious why we are using -F instead of -FS.
+This is more complex than anything else we have done so let's break it down:

+* First, you might be curious why we are using -F instead of -FS.
 FS represents the field separator and to CHANGE it we use -F. We can think of it as -F 'FS'.
 Here we have to do a bit of regex magic where we accept any white space or commas.
 Although understanding this regex is beyond this module, we include it here as many NGS formats include multiple kinds of field separators (e.g., VCF files).

-We then skip denoting any pattern and ask `awk` to simply print the number of fields.
+* We then skip denoting any pattern and ask `awk` to simply print the number of fields.
 After you run this command you might notice that there two issues.
 First because we give the date NF is always 1 count higher than the number of animals. `awk` does math too and we can modify this command!

 ```bash
 awk -F '[[:blank:],]' '{print NF-1}' animal_observations_edited.txt